2021 ride is scheduled for Sunday 31st October.

 The event will be held wet or fine!

 All on-line entries will receive automatic confirmation of entry and confirmation of your ride number by return email.
 Postal registration confirmation can be checked on this website (allow 7 days).

 Lunch will be available for non-riders for $10 per person

 Shop or just hang out in Martinborough, Greytown or Featherston

-Both the 67km and 115km rides will do the big loop through Gladstone first, with the 48km ride turning off Longbush Rd at Millars Rd and going across to Ponatahi, then back towards Martinborough over the bridge at Boundary Rd.
+Both the 67km and 115km rides will do the big loop through Gladstone first, turning off Longbush Rd at Gladstone Rd.
+The 48km ride turns off Longbush Rd at Millars Rd and goes across to Ponatahi, then back towards Martinborough over the bridge at Boundary Rd.

-Drink Stations at both ends of Millars Rd
+Drink Stations are at both ends of Millars Rd.

 Click here to see instructions on fitting your timing tags.